-Bayer has documented its stance on human rights, including modern slavery, human trafficking and forced and child labour, in a globally binding Bayer Human Rights Policy, which defines the human rights requirements within the company and obligates us to respect and foster human rights within our own business activities and in business relations.
+Bayer has documented its stance on human rights, including modern slavery, human trafficking and forced and child labor, in a globally binding Bayer Human Rights Policy, which defines the human rights requirements within the company and obligates us to respect and foster human rights within our own business activities and in business relations.
 Our commitment to respecting human rights extends to all Bayer employees worldwide and the entire value chain, comprising business partners, suppliers, contractors, customers, consumers, and local communities.

-In 2023, guided by our LIFE values and supplementary to our Human Rights Policy, we followed specific standards and responsibilities for respecting human rights in existing rules and Group regulations.
-These included the Bayer Societal Engagement (BASE) Principles, along with regulations on Data Privacy, Corporate Compliance, Fairness & Respect at Work, HSE management & HSE key requirements, and Security and Crisis Management; Management of Contingent Workforce; and Management of Compliance Incidents.
-We have anchored ethical, social, and ecological principles in our Procurement Policy, which is binding for all employees worldwide.
+In 2024, guided by our Code of Conduct and supplementary to our Human Rights Policy, we followed specific standards and responsibilities for respecting human rights in existing rules and Group regulations.
+These included the Legal, Compliance and Insurance Policy, along with regulations on Digital Policy, and HSE management & HSE key requirements.